Mat-foucher/Tropical2020/README.md

 A `Family` consists of a collection of basic families and a collection of morphisms between those basic families.

+Methods:

+- `getMaximalCurveIter`: Returns an iterator of all curves / basic families which are not a proper contraction of another curve in the family.

 To do: Example(s)

 #### `TropicalFamily` <a name="tropFamClass"></a>